30DaysofWebDEV/git-task/README.md

 - I love to solve coding challenges.
 - Also love to take part in *Coding events* and *Hackathons*.

-I want to say a big thank you to all the various DSC leads for this opportunity and all their efforts.
+I want to say a big thank you to all the various DSC leads for this opportunity and all of their efforts.